PyPSA/247-cfe/README.md

 Three invididual studies are planned as deliverables of this research project.
 The three studies will be linked to GitHub releases and individual Zenodo repositories.
 All studies are focused on the topic of 24/7 Carbon-Free Energy procurement in Europe; however, studies will differ in terms of their focuses, model formulations, scenarios, etc.

-We aim to make the workflow & results for each study to be fully reproducible.
-See [Requirements](#requirements) and [Software](#software).
+We aim to make the scientific workflow and results for each study to be fully reproducible.
+To access code for published studies, clone a corresponding GitHub release, see sections [Study 1](#study-1) and [Study 2](#study-2).
+More information is in [Requirements](#requirements) and [Software](#software).

-This research is supported by a grant from Google Inc.
+This research is supported by a grant from Google LLC.

 ### Study 1: